Updated June 8, 2023

 This will indicate the matching cells as “Match” and different cells as “Mismatch”.

 We can also compare case sensitive data in two columns in the same row.

 Example #3 – Finding the Case Sensitive Match

 To go for a case sensitive match, we use the EXACT function.
-We have sample data to find case sensitive match.
+We have sample data to find case sensitive matches.

-After using the IF formula result is shown below.
+After using the IF, the formula result is shown below.

 Drag the same formula in cell C2 to cell C6.